mheadd/sms-permit-check/README.md

 A Node.js application that allows a user to check for a permit at a specific address using text messaging.

-The data source for permit information is [CivicData.com](http://www.civicdata.com/en/home).
+The data source for permit information is [Accela Automation](https://developer.accela.com/).

 ## Usage